-The 1851 Center’s brief asserts the following:
+More specifically, the 1851 Center’s opposition asserts the following:

 - Recent federal court decisions reaffirm and revitalize the principle that Congress may not delegate its power, including the power to seize property, to purely private companies: taking of Ohioans property without sufficient government oversight is unconstitutional.

 - Government agencies must provide Ohio landowners with notice of any hearings that may result in government permission allowing the seizing of their properties.
 In this case, the Federal Energy Regulatory Commission (“FERC”) failed to notify Ohioans of the proceedings affecting their properties.